lew-vp/OceanTasks/README.md

 * Navigate to the link below on your android device:

 * https://expo.dev/artifacts/eas/jw79nYWtfFnRRx9hc9SfFh.apk

+* Open the .apk file when downloaded to begin installation

 * If your device warns you against installing the app, please select "Allow".
 It's safe :))